Calculating Optimal PV Azimuth and Tilt Angles for Max Output

 While software tools provide the most precise figures, understanding the manual process is essential for exam preparation and on-site verification.
 Here’s a step-by-step approach:

 - Determine Site Latitude: Find the precise latitude of the installation site.
 This is easily done using any online mapping service or GPS tool.
-This value is the foundation for your tilt angle calculation.
+This value is the foundation for your tilt angle baseline.

 Key Factors That Influence Your Final Design